xueyinglyu/AVID/README.md

 # AVID – Accurate Viral Integration Detector

-#### AVID is a sensitive and accurate tools for viral integration detection by next generation sequencing data.
+#### AVID is a sensitive and accurate tool for viral integration detection by next generation sequencing data.

 ## 1. Installation
 #### 1.1 Install by conda